Shawn Brown

 PhD Student - University of Memphis

-Email - Maryam.Shahrtash [at] memphis [dot] edu
+Email - etucker [at] memphis [dot] edu

 MS - Louisiana State University - Plant, Environmental & Soil Sciences